ALBANIA/KOSOVO/MACEDONIA AUGUST/SEPTEMBER 2014

 Skopje is the perfect city for a quick visit.
 There are only 2m in the whole country, and the place feels fairly empty.
 Wandering around is easy, with much of the new town redeveloped since the 1963 earthquake.
 Prices are low too.
 Our evening meal was at Skopski Merak, a local restaurant near the City Park on Debarca.
 Dolma (stuffed vine leaves) and large fried zucchini followed by Turli Tava – a local meat stew with delicious gravy – and then rounded off with medovaca raki – a lethal nut-based schnapps.

 The following morning we set off west and then south to Ohrid, scene of one of the world’s oldest lakes (third behind Titicaca and Baikal).
 The hilly terrain promised decent views but actually it is fairly unremarkable, with no rivers to be seen and regular quarrying of the hillsides causing something of a scar.
-A 3-hour drive involving a mix of motorway and semi-treacherous hill passes brought to Ohrid – an attractive lake about 12 miles long.
+A 3-hour drive involving a mix of motorway and semi-treacherous hill passes brought us to Ohrid – an attractive lake about 12 miles long.
 We are staying at Villa Germanoff, which is tucked right in the heart of the old town in amongst streets so narrow it’s unclear whether you should drive down them.
 A welcome beer at Kadmo on the waterfront is followed by a stroll along the boardwalk and round the headland.
-He re we are met by a hideous sight as all the locals are packed like sardines onto tiny squares of gravel in an attempt to simulate a beach.
+Here we are met by a hideous sight as all the locals are packed like sardines onto tiny squares of gravel in an attempt to simulate a beach.

 The Dalga restaurant, also in the old town on the waterfront, is adorned with the photos of supposedly famous people who have eaten there.
 What looked like a superb corner table on the water is in fact on a duckboard pontoon, and as the wind whips in, all the other guests retreat inside, joining in with a large gathering of traditional Morris dancers or similar.
 We soldier on in true Brit style as the waves lash the shore, hovering up the excellent local Stobi chardonnay, with pork steaks and lutenica, a vegetable mix favoured around here.
 We studiedly avoid the Taptap Coc.

 The lake is flat calm in the morning as we head down its Eastern side to re-enter Albania.
 From the bottom of lake Ohrid we head south to Korce (with a soft C), but not before taking a wrong turn and ending up not far from the Greek border.
 Back on track, we locate the Butjina Leon, a charming guesthouse tucked behind the town’s only landmark – a cathedral.
 The Museum of Medaeval Arts appears to be shut, but after a local hammers on the door, a man comes to show us round a range of ancient religious icons, turning the lights on and off as we go round.
 For dinner we are the only guests in the Taverna Vasili for lemon soup and a mixed grill.
 It’s perfectly nice, but fairly pricey for what it is.
-Korca is not very interesting but if you drive any kind of loop from Tirana, into the mountains and back round, then you need a staging post between drives.
+Korce is not very interesting but if you drive any kind of loop from Tirana, into the mountains and back round, then you need a staging post between drives.

 It’s a tough three-and-a-half hour drive to Permet the next day, with patchy road, a certain amount of gravel, and hairpin bends every minute or two.
 Eventually we pick up the green/blue Vjosa river and follow it west.
 Permet isn’t very exciting either, but the Hotel Alvera is clean and the Antigonea restaurant in the same street is decent enough.
 Their complementary dessert turns out to be a tomato in syrup.
 In the morning we visit the ancient Ottoman bridge that is featured in every guidebook – often on the cover.
-It’s all stone affair about six foot wide, but as usual someone has parked a couple of jeeps in front of it to ruin the view whilst enthusiastic Albanians jump up and down in a roughly made swimming pool.
+It’s an all-stone affair about six foot wide, but as usual someone has parked a couple of jeeps in front of it to ruin the view whilst enthusiastic Albanians jump up and down in a roughly made swimming pool.

 Gjirokaster is an easy drive thereafter, with improving roads leading through the valley, flanked by impressive mountains.
 The castle on the hill is dominant.
 Finding the Hotel Kalemi is almost impossible, with barely a signpost and ultra-steep single lane roads becoming less and less feasible every few hundred yards.
 It offers a commanding view but no restaurant.
 We climb the hill and wander around the castle – just about worth it for the view but there’s not much inside.
 A sunset gin and tonic at the Kodra bar overlooking the valley is excellent, and enhanced by the antics of the falcons that emerge from the castle to play on the high thermals.
 The nearby Kutjimi restaurant is recommended but functional.
 After ordering one chicken and one pork, a single plate arrived and it could have been either or neither.